cathyihui/CCOModellingEnergyTransformation/README.md

 # CCOModellingEnergyTransformation
-Use FICO Xpress Optimiser to test the code.
+Use FICO Xpress Optimizer to test the code.